 Do you want to take gorgeous overhead shots of your travel destinations?
 Do you want to be able to see what lies ahead of you before you get there?

-Best Premium Drone Camera
+Best Premium Camera Drone for Beginners

 Up until recently, drone cameras were seen as extremely cumbersome and large devices.
 Carrying them drew a lot of attention and they weighed a ton.
 However, DJI Mavic 2 essentially popularized highly portable and foldable drone cameras.
 DJI Mavic 2 can easily be folded down to a compact size of 214×91×84 mm and it weighs only 5 pounds.
 As such, it can easily be carried anywhere without taking up too much space.